Skip to content

 • PCORI: Building Effective Multi-Stakeholder Research Teams provides guidance and resources on how to create an inclusive team environment as well as best practices for working cooperatively together to increase productivity and impact on the research.

-• VICTR – Vanderbilt Institute for Clinical and Translational Research Community Engaged Research Training for Researchers offers a FREE seven-part online training series, covering the following topics and learning objectives:
+• VICTR – Vanderbilt Institute for Clinical and Translational Research Community Engaged Research Training for Researchers offers a free seven-part online training series, covering the following topics and learning objectives:

 • Cultural humility